aaronhunter1088/PokedexWithAngular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application should automatically reload if you change any of the source files.
 Run `ng serve --host <IP Address>` to deploy to your local IP address to access on other devices.

 ## Code scaffolding